deepsnowland/TLD-Gear-Variation/README.md

 - Carpenter's Axe, Bird Statue and Craftsman's Hacksaw have specific spawn points.

 - Other items, such as the splitting axe and mountaineer's sleeping bag can be found in many places around a vast selection of regions, so look out for them!
+(THEY ARE NOT GUARANTEED)

 - While the craftable items have some spawn spots, they are usually very very rare, this is intended.